stevearrants/style-guide/docs/plainlanguage.md

 Use these tips to help you avoid jargon in your writing:
 * Keep in mind your audience's level of knowledge.
 * Consider if the user needs to know the term to understand the documentation.
-* Refer to the [Usage dictionary](usagedict.md) for examples of words and phrases that are unnecessarily complex and their alternatives.
+* Refer to the [Avoid Complex Words](avoidcomplexwords.md) for examples of words and phrases that are unnecessarily complex and their alternatives.